markbarlow/180bpm/_posts/2017-5-1-doubling-up-back-to-back-marathons-part-2.md

 layout: 180blogpost
 title: How to run back-to-back marathons (part 2)
 subheading: So how did it go?
-excerpt: Putting the theory to the test - how I got on following the advice on how to run two marathons in a few weeks, from one training plan
+excerpt: Putting the theory to the test - how I got on following the advice about how to run two marathons in a few weeks
 heroimage: blog-trees1.png
 ---